 - 1. Touch the area of the plot window of the plot you want to export.
-(If using a mouse attached to the instrument, right-click anywhere within the plot window of the plot you intend to export.) - 2.
-Select Export... from the drop-down menu.
+(If using a mouse attached to the instrument, right-click anywhere within the plot window that you want to export.) - 2.
+Select Export from the drop-down menu.